swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Special care needs to be taken about the distributed actor and actor system interaction in the time between the `assignID` and `actorReady` calls, because during this time the system is unable to *deliver* an invocation to the target actor.
 However, it is always able to recognize that an ID is known, but just not ready yet – the system did create and assign the ID after all.

-This should not be an issue for developers using distributed actors, but actor system authors need to be aware of this interval between the actor id being reserved and readies.
+This should not be an issue for developers using distributed actors, but actor system authors need to be aware of this interval between the actor ID being reserved and readies.
 We suggest "reserving" the ID immediately in `assignID` in order to avoid issuing the same ID to multiple actors which can yield unexpected behavior when handling incoming messages.

 Another thing to be aware of is "long" initializers, which take a long time to complete which may sometimes be the case with asynchronous initializers.
 For example, consider this initializer which performs a lot of work on the passed in items before returning: